 Option Description Default When to use Analysis FPS Indicates how many frames will be analyzed by the system.
-10 Typically the default value should not be altered.
+10 10 10 10 10 Typically the default value should not be altered.
 To conserve CPU resources, you can lower the setting, but this may negatively alter the video engine performance.
 Capture Resolution Displays the resolution at which the video is recorded.
 This can be changed only in the Device setup.
 Not applicable.
 Analysis Resolution Resolution that is used to analyze frames.
 Normally this is lower than Capture Resolution to conserve CPU.
-Setting the Analysis Resolution to the same value as Capture Resolution ensures that objects will be detected as far away as possible.
-To conserve CPU resources, you can lower the setting, but this may reduce the detection range of the video analytic.
-Pan Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
-Increase the percentage if it is too slow.
-Tilt Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
-Increase the percentage if it is too slow.
-Zoom Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
-Increase the percentage if it is too slow.
+Setting the Analysis Reso the same value as Capture Resolution ensures that of be detected as far away as conserve CPU resources, yo lower the setting, but this is the detection range of the analytic.